Colman-spelt-without-an-E/stonks/README.md

   <img src="graphs/ma_mr_exp_goog_N51.png">
 </p>

-We see that exponential moving averages tend to be smoother and simple moving averages tend to be more jagged.
-This, however, does not play a huge part in trading, as seen from the similar-ish results displayed above.
+We see that EMAs tend to be smoother and SMAs tend to be more jagged.
+This, however, does not play a huge part in trading, as seen from the similar-ish results displayed above, so from now one, we shall study EMAs only.

-The naive part of this model is that we only buy/sell 1 share at a time.
-Depending on how close we are to the mean, we should buy/sell different amount of shares.
-This is explored more in [more on moving average using mean reversion strategy](MA_MR.md).

-The graphs above, albeit pretty, paint a very different picture from reality though.
-Even though profits are made using mean reversion strategy with a moving average, things fall apart quickly if we allow the machine to run for another 50 days.
-Here, only the result using the EMA model are shown, but SMA model shows a similar result.
+In hindsight, the machine looks to be working fine *(there is profit!)*, but things fall apart quickly if it runs for another 50 days.

 <p align="center">
   <img src="graphs/ma_mr_exp_goog_N101.png">